 No. Most of the time, it is a voice conference.
 The host only shows his camera when necessary.
 As for the audience, a webcam is not a requirement.

 In this article, we have discussed what a Webinar is.
-We have talked about its benefits, and we have given tips on making your event successful.
+We have talked about the advantages of webinars, and we have given a webinar outline on making your training events or any employee engagement programs successful.

 Want to pitch in some ideas?
 Please feel free to leave a comment on the boxes provided below.

 Thanks for reading this article, Webinar Care team has worked very hard to produce this page, please share your opinion in the comment section, we are constantly trying to improve our content.
 Have a great day 🙂